dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 This "Cascaded generic type support" section only appears once for 6.0 or later coverage.
 The coverage plan here is ...

-1. Explain the cascading concept with the [CascadingTypeParameter]` attribute.
+1. Explain the cascading concept with the [CascadingTypeParameter] attribute.
-2. Explain that devs can either explicitly set the type (to be shown in an upcoming example) or infer the type from data passed (to be shown in a different upcoming example).
+2. Explain that devs can either explicitly set types or infer types.
 3. Provide two demo components (`ListDisplay1` and `ListDisplay2`) that will be used in the upcoming sections.

 -->